DuoNeb Side Effects

 Generic Name: albuterol / ipratropium

-Note: This document contains side effect information about albuterol / ipratropium.
-Some of the dosage forms listed on this page may not apply to the brand name DuoNeb.
+Note: This page contains information about the side effects of albuterol / ipratropium.
+Some of the dosage forms included on this document may not apply to the brand name DuoNeb.

-Some side effects of DuoNeb may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for DuoNeb may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to albuterol / ipratropium: inhalation aerosol liquid, inhalation aerosol powder, inhalation solution, inhalation spray

 In addition to its needed effects, some unwanted effects may be caused by albuterol / ipratropium.
 In the event that any of these side effects do occur, they may require medical attention.

 You should check with your doctor immediately if any of these side effects occur when taking albuterol / ipratropium:More common

 - Body aches or pain